 The features at a glance:

-The advantages of a Gravel-Bike are as manifold as the bikes themselves.
-If you like, gravel bikes combine the advantages of all bike categories.
+The advantages of a Gravel bike are as varied as the bikes themselves, combining the benefits of all bike categories.

-First of all, the bikes are really fast bikes that get you from A to B super fast.
-Many people use gravel bikes for commuting as commuter bikes, because they are very similar to racing bikes.
-The sturdy construction is easy to use in all weathers, so you can get to work quickly.
+Gravels are really nimble bikes that get you from A to B super fast.
+That's why they are often used for commuting as a commuter bike.
+The sturdy build is just made for using the bikes every day in all weathers, getting you to work quickly.

-But gravel bikes are not only universal all-rounders when it comes to the surface.
-Also in terms of equipment and attachment options, almost all models can score with great variety.
-Depending on the manufacturer and model, the modern bikes from 2020 offer the possibility to mount almost everything.
-For the dark season you would like a permanently installed lighting system?
+Gravel bikes are not only universally applicable all-rounders when it comes to the surface.
+Also in terms of equipment options and mounting options, almost all models can score with very great diversity.
+Depending on the manufacturer and model, the modern bikes offer the possibility to mount almost everything.
+Would you like to have a permanently installed light system for the dark season?
 No problem.
-You want to go on a long bikepacking adventure and are looking for eyelets to attach the equipment?
-There are.
-In autumn and winter you want to attach fenders?
-That also works perfectly.
+You want to go on a long bikepacking adventure and are looking for threaded eyelets to attach your equipment?
+There is.
+Want to add fenders in the fall and winter?
+That works just fine, too.